icopy-site/awesome/docs/awesome/awesome-codepoints.md

     [![](http://imgs.xkcd.com/comics/rtl.png )](https://xkcd.com/1137/)
 * [U+FE0E](https://codepoints.net/U+FE0E) VARIATION SELECTOR-15 - force
     black-_&_-white emoji.
-If this code point follows an emoji, an explicit monochrome rendering of the emoji is requested (https://github.com/Codepoints/awesome-codepoints/blob/master/if the client supports it).
+If this code point follows an emoji, an explicit monochrome rendering of the emoji is requested (if the client supports it).
 * [U+FE0F](https://codepoints.net/U+FE0F) VARIATION SELECTOR-16 - force
     colorful emoji.
-If this code point follows an emoji, an explicit colorful rendering of the emoji is requested (https://github.com/Codepoints/awesome-codepoints/blob/master/if the client supports it).
+If this code point follows an emoji, an explicit colorful rendering of the emoji is requested (if the client supports it).
 * Diacritics and combining marks: There is a [host of characters](https://codepoints.net/search?gc=Mn), that add to the characters before.
 Those are called Combining Marks.
 Unicode